How Can You ‘Get’ Complex Regional Pain Syndrome (CRPS)?

 “On the basis of clinical observation and research in human beings and animals, we hypothesise that CRPS is a systemic disease involving the CNS and peripheral nervous system.”

-The NINDS website on CRPS (2015) gives a description of how you can get CRPS or what causes CRPS as:
+The NINDS website on CRPS (2015) gives a description of how you can get CRPS or what triggers CRPS as:

 “…. tissue damage, nerve damage, casting, traumas, fractures, burns, frostbites, strokes, and other non-identifiable causes”

-It has been noted among health professionals that Complex Regional Pain Syndrome (CRPS) may develop after any of the following incidents:
+It has been noted among health professionals that Complex Regional Pain Syndrome (CRPS) may develop or may be triggered after any of the following incidents: